Helperbird/website/src/pages/help/features/how-to-change-the-font-on-any-page-to-a-dyslexic-font.md

 header: true
 ---

-Dyslexia-friendly fonts like OpenDyslexic, Lexend, and Comic Sans make reading easier by reducing letter confusion and improving text clarity.
+## What are Dyslexia Friendly Fonts?

+Dyslexia friendly fonts are specially designed typefaces that make reading easier for people with dyslexia.
+Fonts like OpenDyslexic and Lexend use unique letter shapes that help reduce confusion between similar letters like b and d or p and q.

+Helperbird lets you change any webpage to use these fonts instantly.

 ---

+## Who is This For?

+This feature is helpful for:

+- People with dyslexia
+- Anyone who finds standard fonts hard to read
+- Students who struggle with reading
+- People who confuse similar-looking letters
+- Anyone who wants a more readable font on websites

+---

 ## Step 1: Open Helperbird

-Click the Helperbird owl icon in your browser toolbar to open the main dashboard.
+Click the Helperbird icon in your browser toolbar.
+It looks like a small owl and is usually in the top-right corner of your browser.

+This will open the Helperbird menu.

 ---

-## Step 2: Go to Reading Options
+## Step 2: Go to the All Features Section

-In the list of tools, find **Reading Options** and click the open icon next to it.
+Scroll down to the bottom of the Helperbird menu.
+You will see a section called **All Features**.

+Click the arrow next to **All Features** to expand it and show all available features.

 ---

+## Step 3: Find Text Settings

+Look through the list of features until you see **Text settings**.

+Click on **Text settings** to open it.

+A panel will appear with the Text tab already open.

+---

+## Step 4: Turn on Font

+In the Text tab, find **Font** with a toggle switch next to it.

+Click the toggle to turn it **on**.
+The toggle will turn green when it is enabled.

+---

-## Step 3: Choose a Dyslexia-Friendly Font
+## Step 5: Choose a Dyslexia Friendly Font

-In the Reading Options panel:
-1. Go to the **Text** tab.
-2. Toggle **Font** **on**.
-3. Select a dyslexia-friendly font like **Comic sans**, **Lexend Deca**, or **OpenDyslexic**.
+After turning on Font, a dropdown menu will appear showing available fonts.

+Click the dropdown and select a dyslexia-friendly font such as:

+- **OpenDyslexic** – Designed specifically for dyslexia with weighted bottoms on letters
+- **Lexend Deca** – Optimized for reading fluency
+- **Comic Sans** – A familiar font that many find easier to read

-4. The font will apply immediately to all text on the page.
+The font will apply immediately to all text on the page.

-**Tip:** OpenDyslexic and Lexend are specially designed to reduce letter confusion and improve reading flow for people with dyslexia.
+**Tip:** Try different fonts to see which one works best for you.
+Everyone's reading preferences are different.

 ---